We all make mistakes. How we deal with our own mistakes and of those around us has important implications.

 Breathe not the sins of others so long as thou art thyself a sinner.

 How couldst thou forget thine own faults and busy thyself with the faults of others?

-Perhaps related to this, is Bahá’u’lláh’s abolition of confession.
+Perhaps related to this is Bahá’u’lláh’s abolition of confession.
 Confession has no bearing of “divine forgiveness” and moreover results in human “humiliation”, something Bahá’u’lláh does not wish.
-Rather a soul seeking forgiveness of God is counselled to do so directly.
+Rather, a soul seeking forgiveness from God is counselled to do so directly.
 It is an internal rather than external process.

-Another form of corrosive judgmentalism is that directed towards one’s self.
-A metaphorical self-condemnation that demands an impossible perfection or which saddles us with paralysing guilt.
+Another form of corrosive judgementalism is that directed towards oneself – a metaphorical self-condemnation that demands an impossible perfection or which saddles us with paralysing guilt.

 Or a related concept: